 Firstly, we need to understand the different form factors and which one best suits your needs.
 Are you looking for a full-sized keyboard with all the standard keys, or something smaller and more refined like a TKL keyboard (TenKeyLess)?

-Manufacturers didn’t just stop at TKL boards though, a whole range of form factors have been developed over the years, giving consumers a plethora of different options to choose form.
+Manufacturers didn’t just stop at TKL boards, a whole range of form factors have been developed over the years, giving consumers a plethora of different options to choose form.
 Sizes can start from anywhere as small as 40% right up to 100%.
 TKL boards offer computer enthusiasts all the versatility of a generic, full-sized board, at 80% of the size.
-Saying that, you do lose the pesky number pad.
+Saying that, you do lose the separate number pad.

 For the hardcore ‘WASD’ gamers out there, you can go even smaller if you wish.
 Both 40% and 60% keyboards are available in their masses.
 These keyboards usually accommodate only the most essential keys such as letters and the primary function keys.